UST-QuAntiL/QuantME-UseCases/2024-caise/README.md

 ![Modeler Initial](./docs/modeler-initial.png)

-Open the example workflow model available [here](./workflow/workflow_casestudy.bpmn) using the Quantum Workflow Modeler.
+Open the example workflow model available [here](./workflow/caise_workflow.bpmn) using the Quantum Workflow Modeler.
-For this, click on ``Open`` in the top-left corner, and afterwards, select the workflow model in the dialogue ``Open File...``.
+For this, click on ``Open`` in the top-left corner, and afterwards, select the workflow model.
 Then, the following screen is displayed:

 ![Quantum Workflow in Modeler](./docs/modeler-workflow-loaded.png)